kourouklides/website/README.md

 http://leonariso.github.io/website

-Note: It might some time to reflect to recent changes (try Ctrl+Shift+R)
+Note: It might take some time to reflect to recent changes (try Ctrl+Shift+R)